hummingbird-project/hummingbird.codes/content/news/hummingbird-2-release-candidate.md

 ## Try it!

-If you want to give it a go, you can follow the instructions on the [getting started](https://docs.hummingbird.codes/2.0/documentation/hummingbird/gettingstarted) help page.
+You can follow the instructions on the [getting started](https://docs.hummingbird.codes/2.0/documentation/hummingbird/gettingstarted) help page.

+Also consider visiting the community's [Discord](https://discord.gg/7ME3nZ7mP2) server.